List of United States representatives in the 64th Congress: Committee seniority

 Until 1910, House committee members and chairmen were selected by the Speaker, who also ranked the members of the committee.
 Seniority on the committee was just one of the factors that was taken into account in ranking the members.
 In the 61st Congress, Speaker Cannon (R-IL) had used his power to change committee assignments to demote and punish insurgent Republicans.
 In March 1910 the Speaker was stripped of his powers over the composition of standing committees.

 As a result of the events of 1910, at the start of the 64th Congress in 1915, the committee assignments were made by each party and then formally approved by the whole House.
 Each party controlled the committee ranking of its members, but usually this followed the order of seniority of members in terms of service on the committee.
 It became customary for members of a committee, in the previous congress, to be re-appointed at the start of the next.

 A seniority rule was normally used to decide committee chairmen, similar to that which the Senate had usually followed since 1846.
 The chairman was likely to be the majority member of a committee, with the longest continuous service on it.
 However, party leadership was typically not associated with seniority.

 Out of the group of fifty six standing committee chairmen, at the start of this Congress, Nelson Polsby identified fifty as the most senior member of the majority on the committee.
 In the other six cases, all senior majority members were compensated for not being chairman of the committee (three chaired another committee and three received better committee assignments than in the previous Congress).
-Thus in no instance was the seniority custom violated, without obvious compensation for the Congressman passed over.
+Thus in no instance was the seniority custom violated, without obvious compensation for the representative passed over.